Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

 They talk so much on this yoga tape about surrendering and having this balance.
 It’s not only the push; it’s also the pull and the surrender, and just how important that is.
 Just being a net and letting it flow through.

 All these things really resonated with me during my treatment, and something as simple as the breath and just focusing on it.
 It’s almost magical.

 It was really transformative for me to just take that time and to truly focus on each breath and on just slowing down.
 It was good.
 Sometimes you have to.

 I’m not trying to say that my job or anything led me to getting my cancer, but I feel one of the silver linings was just coming out of it with a greater sense of boundaries and a greater sense of balance.

 Were there big surprises during treatment?

 I think probably because I had seen my mom go through it, I guess not so much.
-My mom gets sick, she goes on a cruise ship, she gets sick.
-She goes on a car trip, she gets sick, and I’m just not that. she goes on any boat, she gets sick.
+My mom gets sick.
+[If] she goes on a cruise ship, she gets sick.
+She goes on a car trip; she gets sick.
+I’m just not that.
+She goes on any boat; she gets sick.

-So I don’t know what was genetic or what was what, but despite me going into it thinking I wouldn’t be my mom, I was exactly my mom in terms of throwing up at 4 o’clock.
+I don’t know what was genetic or what was what, but despite me going into it thinking I wouldn’t be my mom, I was exactly my mom in terms of throwing up at 4 o’clock.
 It was just crazy.
-But that was probably the biggest thing.
+That was probably the biggest thing.

 I had witnessed so much with my mom going through it.
-She went through chemo two times, once when she was 46 and then once when she was 49.
-She did the red devil the first time and then the second time she did the Taxol.
-So I at least had some familiarity with it.
+She went through chemo 2 times, once when she was 46 and then once when she was 49.
+She did the red devil the first time, and then the second time she did the Taxol.
+I at least had some familiarity with it.

 Finding your community